danpfister/advent-of-code-2023/README.md

 }
 ```

+Additionally, the path inside `py_template.txt` should be changed to fit the path to the advent-of-code directory.

 Running `python path/to/aoc_downloader.py` creates a directory with the input file inside.

 Passing the optional parameter `--day` or `--year` forces the download for a specific date, otherwise it defaults to the current date (The month is always assumed to be December).
-The optional parameter `--py` adds an empty python file to the created directory.
+The optional parameter `--py` adds a templated python file to the created directory.

 For example, running